ivotron/popper2-paper/paper.md

 Then a `PersistentVolumeClaim` is created to claim persistent storage space from a shared filesystem like NFS [@sandberg1985design] for the different step pods to share.
 After the pod is created, the workflow context consisting of the scripts, configs, etc. is copied into the shared volume mounted inside the pod and executed.
 Although any Kubernetes cluster can be used, for this case study, we used a 3-node Kubernetes cluster on Cloudlab [@CloudLab] each with an NVIDIA 12GB PCI P100 GPU.
-The training pod used the single GPU of the node in which it was scheduled.
+The training pod used the single GPU of the node on which it was scheduled.
 Reproducing the workflow developed on the local machine in the Kubernetes cluster only requires changing the resource manager specifications in the configuration file like specifying Kubernetes as the requested resource manager, specifying the `PersistentVolumeClaim` size, the image registry credentials, etc.
 The training was configured with overfitting patience of 5 and was allowed to run till it overfits similar to what was done for the local machine case study.